deco3500-2017/eventor/README.md

   2. Smartphone users who is open to new communities
   3. Smartphone users who is planning on finding new communities

-The demographic for this are people who are economically spanning the middle to upper-class, based on their use of the smartphone.

 <h3>2.3 Difference between competitors</h3>

 Competitors that our team has found related to our project are the applications Facebook Events, EventBrite and HeyLets.
 Facebook Events is a feature offered by Facebook which lists all active events that are being held or will be held nearest to the location of the user.
 EventBrite is an application that allows event organizers to plan, promote and sell tickets to events.
 HeyLets is an application that focuses on experiences that people enjoy and allow them to share it to the world and also matches users with relevant recommendation based on what they like.